stanislav-chekmenev/multi-lidar-gnn/README.md

-# MultiLidarGNN
+# MultiModalGNN
-An equivariant variational GNN approach for a multi-LiDAR dataset
+An equivariant variational GNN approach for a learning on a multi-modal lidar dataset

 ### Installation